Peyton Watson: Denver Nuggets (2022–2026)

+Cleveland Cavaliers (2026–present)

+On August 20, 2026, Watson was traded to the Cleveland Cavaliers as part of a sign-and-trade deal in which the Nuggets acquired Julian Reese from the Washington Wizards.
+He signed a four-year, $88 million contract with the Cavaliers.

 National team career

 Watson represented the United States at the 2021 FIBA Under-19 World Cup in Latvia.
 He averaged four points, 3.4 rebounds and 2.7 assists per game, helping his team win the gold medal.